 Explanatory: Fulfilling the security of pension benefits requires a long-term view.
 A long-term annualized rate of return which meets or exceeds the assumed rate of return indicates affordability of the plans.
 For the purpose of measuring this output, reporting of actual measurements of the 30-year annualized rate of return is delayed one year due to the August receipt of the investment consultant's report.
-For example, ACTUAL 2020 is for FY 2019.
+For example, ACTUAL 2021 is for FY 2020.
+When the actual rate of return exceeds the assumed 7.75 percent rate of return, the PERS funding policy calls for a decrease in the assumed rate to a target rate consistent with the actuary's recommendation in their most recent experience study.
+The amount of the decrease ranges from 5 to 20 basis points based how much the actual rate of return exceeds the assumed rate.